krzysztofslusarski/krzysztofslusarski.github.io/_posts/2021-08-02-monday-alloc.md

 First thing you need to understand is that _garbage collection_ **has nothing to do** with the allocation rate.
 Your application is responsible for the allocation, not the _GC_.
 If you want to decrease the allocation rate, you need to tune your application.
-To do that, first you need to do is to find what part of your code is responsible for the majority of the allocation.
-On other words you need to find **hotspots** of the allocation.
+To do that, first you need to find what part of your code is responsible for the majority of the allocation.
+In other words you need to find **hotspots** of the allocation.
 At the production environment you can use the **allocation profiler** based on the **JFR events**:

 * Java flight recorder / JDK mission control